Mathematical representation of the structure of neuron-glia networks: Theoretical framework

-\begin{note} B1 defines the minimal composition of the range of an $\Upsilon$-family.
-This is necessary because there are ever at least one tripartite synapses in a neuron-glia network. \end{note}

-$\Upsilon$-families relate synaptic configurations with indexes.
-In this context, $F: i \mapsto s$, where $F$ is an $\Upsilon$-family, represents a single synapse.
-Consequently, two single synapses with synaptic configuration $s$ can be represented by equations $F(i) = s$ and $F(j) =s$. $\Upsilon$-families are very detailed.
-However, we need to simplify them to facilitate the comparison between networks.
-We have done this simplification by using multiset theory in the definition of $\Upsilon$-multiset.
+$\Upsilon$-families relate single synapses with their synaptic configurations.
+Consequently, two single synapses $i$ and $j$ with synaptic configuration $s$ can be represented by the equations $F(i) = s$ and $F(j) =s$.
+In other words, $\Upsilon$-families are functions from real connections (single synapses) to mathematical objects (synaptic configurations).
+To facilitate the comparison of networks, we define the concept of $\Upsilon$-multiset which is a multiset represented by a count function that count how many single synapses share a synaptic configuration in an $\Upsilon$-family.